Illinois Compiled Statutes

 education and related services under Article 14 of The School Code shall

-solely by reason of his or her handicap be excluded from the participation
+solely by reason of his or her disability be excluded from the participation

 in or be denied the benefits of or be subjected to discrimination under